dioufism/Login-Feature/README.md

 ## Project Description
 - This is a demo project to showcase a login feature using swiftui and swift frameworks
 ## Features
-- swiftui
+- swiftUI
-- swift framework
+- swift Package
+- MVVM
 - Protocols and Delegate
 - SOLID principles